Vluuks/AndroidPractice/Week1/Lab/README.md

         a.name = "John Smith";
         a.program = "Chemistry";
         a.studentNumber = 12824212;

-➡️ *Exercise 2.1:* *Go to the editor on the right and look at the file `StudentTest.java` This file contains the `main` method, the point of entry of the program (just like we are used to in C!).
-The main method needs to be contained in a class as well, which we have called `StudentTest`.*

-From this main method, we can access the `Student` class and create instances of it, as well as invoke the methods contained within the student class through the references we created before.
-Essentially, this main method is where the action happens most of the time.
-If you want to make changes to the contents of the `Student` class itself, this should of course be done inside that class instead!

-To start, verify that the source code works by compiling and running `StudentTest.java`.

-To compile your Java file to a .class file, use this command on the terminal:

-        javac YourJavaFileName.java

-After compilation, you can run your program using:

-        java YourJavaFileName

 ➡️ *Exercise 2.2:* *Using the syntax described above, create three instances of the `Student` class inside the `main` method and assign them values for the three properties and the property you added yourself in exercise 1.
 Compile and run your code.*